Demonstration of teleportation across a quantum network code: Implementation on new processors

 \subsection{Teleportation}

 We next tested whether the improved quality of ibm\_cairo over earlier processors allows MQNC to achieve its intended purpose of generating a state over which quantum information can be transferred.
 For each of the pairs in the quantum network code in turn, the graph state is generated using the LC procedure introduced earlier, and the MQNC measurements that generate the pair are performed.
 The state to be teleported is then encoded in a qubit adjacent to the first qubit of the pair, entangled with the first qubit of the pair, and the Pauli-X measurements to teleport it onto the second qubit are performed, as shown in Fig.~\ref{fig:mqncteleport} for the case of cross pair generation.

 Results are post-selected based on MQNC and teleportation measurement outcomes.
 Quantum process tomography is performed on this circuit and a Choi matrix representation of the teleportation channel is obtained \cite{Stormer2013}.
-The standard basis is used, with 2000 shots per circuit.\\
+We then use the Choi matrix to obtain the fidelity of sending different states through the teleportation channel.
+The standard basis is used, with 2000 shots per circuit.
+We collect 30 Choi matrices for each channel to obtain a mean and error bar on the extracted fidelity.

 In the current context, the teleportation can be viewed as a game, where Alice wishes to communicate a quantum state to Bob without physically sending the state, and where Alice is allowed to perform a measurement on the state.
 A natural question which arises is whether it is possible to do so using only classical communication and no quantum correlations.
 While it is clearly impossible to gain enough information from a state with a single measurement to be able to perfectly recreate the state after classical transmission of the information, it is nonetheless possible to gain some information.
 This bound on the fidelity of classical `teleportation' is studied in Refs. \cite{Massar1995} and \cite{Massar2005}.
 For there to be any benefit to quantum teleportation and for confirming that quantum correlations have been used, the fidelity must exceed this classical bound \cite{Massar2005, Horodecki1996}. \\